omprabhu31/omprabhu31.github.io/academics/notes/notes.md

 You can find some notes over here that I've been maintaining for some academic courses (or academic-related courses), taken both at IIT Bombay as well as on other platforms like Coursera, Udemy, etc. In case you're looking for notes from the various Gamedev courses I've pursued, you can check them out [here](/gamedev/courses/).

-Mostly, I write notes in `<i>LaTeX</i>`.
+Mostly, I write notes in `LaTeX`.
 To view the `.tex` code, just simply change the `.pdf` to `.tex` in the URL.
 Alternatively, if you feel more comfortable with GitHub, you may head [here](https://github.com/omprabhu31/omprabhu31.github.io/) and navigate to the appropriate folder.

 <h3>Courses taken at IIT Bombay</h3>
 <ul>